Jamaican Blue Mountain Coffee

 Jamaican Blue Mountain Coffee or Jamaica Blue Mountain Coffee is a classification of coffee grown in the Blue Mountains of Jamaica.
 The coffee was introduced to Jamaica in 1728.

-Jamaican Blue Mountain Coffee is an Arabica variety of the coffee bean that is called Typica that originated in southwestern Ethiopia.
+Jamaican Blue Mountain Coffee is an Arabica coffee-bean variety called Typica, which originated in southwestern Ethiopia.

 The best lots of Blue Mountain coffee are noted for their mild flavour and lack of bitterness.
-Over the past few decades, this coffee has developed a reputation that has made it one of the most expensive and sought-after coffees in the world.
+Over the past few decades, this coffee has developed a reputation that has made it one of the world's most expensive and sought-after coffees.
 Over 80% of all Jamaican Blue Mountain Coffee is exported to Japan.
-In addition to its use for brewed coffee, the beans are the flavour base of Tia Maria coffee liqueur.
+In addition to their use for brewed coffee, the beans are the flavour base of Tia Maria coffee liqueur.

 Jamaican Blue Mountain Coffee is a globally protected certification mark, meaning only coffee certified by the Jamaica Commodities Regulatory Authority (previously the Coffee Industry Board of Jamaica) can be labelled as such.
-It comes from a recognised growing region in the Blue Mountain region of Jamaica, and its cultivation is monitored by the Coffee Industry Board of Jamaica.
+It comes from a recognised growing region in the Blue Mountain region of Jamaica, and the Coffee Industry Board of Jamaica monitors its cultivation.